Classes & Instrument Hire

 BelfastTrad Instrument Hire Scheme

 Want to try an instrument before you buy?
 We operate an instrument hire scheme to get you started.
 We offer harps, button accordions, concertinas, bodhráns, flutes, banjos, mandolins and uilleann pipes for hire to our enrolled students.
-(Sorry, no fiddles, guitars or whistles) These are available on a first-come, first-served basis at our instrument hire nights before the start of each term.
-(Check our events calendar for dates and times) Harps cost £45 per term, all other instruments are £25.
+(Sorry, no fiddles, guitars or whistles) These are available on a first-come, first-served basis.
+This term, please phone us after Easter Monday to enquire about availability.
+No harps are available this term.
+Hire fees are as follows: Harps cost £45 per term, all other instruments are £25.
 All instruments require a £50 deposit which will be refunded when the instrument is returned on time in good condition.
 Numbers are limited.

 Monday nights are for dancing at BelfastTrad.
 Our dance classes are friendly, welcoming, and open to anyone who wants to learn.
-We offer three levels of traditional old style solo step dancing as well as a sets and Irish social dance class.
+We offer classes in traditional old style solo step dancing as well as a sets and Irish social dance class.
 New to set dancing?
 Come at 8:00pm for a free beginner's tutorial.
 Book online for sean nós (solo step) classes.
 For sets, just pay at the door on the night.

 Our non-competitive Irish dance classes are for people 12-90+.
 All our dance classes emphasise the joyful, social activity of old-style dance rather than the more modern competitive ‘Riverdance’ style.
 Although each class addresses rhythm, timing, and technique, first and foremost the emphasis is on musicality: understanding the connection between music and dance, developing a listening ear, and trying to keep the music in the dancing.
 Students learn a mix of traditional step dancing, sean-nós dance, and set dancing, with the offerings being varied term to term..
 Most importantly, BelfastTrad wants to pass onto dancers not just the steps themselves, but the joy and vitality of carrying on this living tradition.